 Promotional design 1: Be part of the picture

 DLHE data plays a very significant role in supporting student choice and informing public discussion on the value of higher education.
 Design 1 encourages graduates to complete the survey to ensure their activities and views fit into this high profile data set.
 The design uses national statistics drawn from the latest DLHE; you could choose to pull out data about your provider, or about specific courses.
+We will supply some new designs, using data from the 17/18 statistical releases, shortly after they are published.

 Promotional design 2: Your future shapes our future